 School Tour Booking Procedure

-Want to book a full day field trip?
-Other school tour programs available throughout the Cultural District are Bumbershoot Theatre, the Rotary Centre for the Arts, and Kelowna Museums.
+Other nearby school tour programs available are the Rotary Centre for the Arts and Kelowna Museums.

 Performing Art at the Rotary Centre for the Arts